tbogdala/filefreezer/README.md

 * userid is taken on some Storage methods, but not all, for checking correct user is accessing data

-* cli command to purge some/all of stored file versions

 * starting a remote sync target name with '/' in win32/msys2 attempts to autocomplete the string as a path and not give the desired results. the fix is to use cmd.exe to perform the command line execution to get the desired results.

+* cli to recursively remove files from storage

 TODO / Notes